A-bee01/CareCove/README.md

 * They need to create an account by signing up first.
 This account allows CareCove to manage customer's verifiable credentials.

-* Donors must already have some money in his/her wallet.
+* Donors should have some money in his/her wallet.
 (These currencies must be supported by the tbDEX SDK)

 * Donors can select a cause to donate to and proceed by clicking on donate.

 * If a donor has USD in their wallet, they send USD and select whatever currency they want to donate.

+* Select exchange rate offerings.

+* Input amount.

+* Money automatically comes to CareCove.

+* Request for Quote

+* And Quote will be shown in recent transactions.

+* The donor decides to proceed with donating by clicking on Pay or they may decide to cancel the transaction.

 ## Building the WebApp
 ![Building the WebApp](./images/Images2.jpg)